-Of the 2,585 patients who had ACLR surgery in 2015, 47.8% had associated knee injuries that required surgical treatment.
-Medial meniscus surgery including partial menisectomy and meniscal repair were the commonest associated surgery (20%).
-The second common associated procedure was lateral meniscus surgery (13%).
-Combined medial and lateral meniscus surgeries were undertaken in 6.6% of the patients.
-Table (3) shows a breakdown of patients who had knee surgery associated with ACLR procedures.
+Of the 1908 patients who had ACLR surgery in 2016, 54% had associated knee injuries that required surgical treatment.
+Medial meniscus surgery including partial menisectomy and meniscal repair were the commonest associated surgery (24%).
+The second common associated

 Table 3: Incidents of ACLR and associated surgery.
 Number of patients is presented in the first column.
 Tick sign represents the associated injury or combination of injuries